George Avetisyan ©

 1. Artists' Statement.

-Georgs has completed documentary photography class TJN by Andrejs Grants in 2009, attended two of the ISSP workshops: 'The Narrative Portrait' by Alessandra Sanguinetti (Magnum Photos) in 2015 and 'Photobook as Object' by Yumi Goto and Jan Rosseel in 2018.
-Also nominated in 2017 for the residency at the ‘Docking Station’ in Amsterdam to continue to work on his project ‘Homeland’ - a story about the sea, land and memory in the longest village in the country and also of how time affects and changes our sense of place.
-In 2019 he was selected as one of the 30 artists for the 3rd cycle of Parallel - European Photo Based Platform where he develops his body of work called "Motherland.
-Far Beyond the Polar Circle" - a story of a town, which was built upon the bones of Soviet prisoners, a city in which many deported Latvians once lived.
-Georgs is mostly interested in a multi-layered, research based storytelling about contemporary issues from historical and ethnographical aspect on the line between reality and fiction as well as poetic, metaphoric and authentic imagery in the field of documentary reality.
-He is also interested in photobook making, archival materials, notes and investigative recordings and ways of how photography, design and materials could possibly shape the story of an entire photographic project.
+Georgs completed the documentary photography class TJN by Andrejs Grants in 2009 and attended two of the ISSP workshops: 'The Narrative Portrait' by Alessandra Sanguinetti (Magnum Photos) in 2015 and 'Photobook as Object' by Yumi Goto and Jan Rosseel in 2018.
+He was also nominated in 2017 for a residency at the 'Docking Station' in Amsterdam to continue working on his homeland project - a story about the sea, land and memory in the country's longest seaside village and how time affects and changes our sense of place.
+In 2019, he was selected as one of the 30 artists for the 3rd Parallel - European Photo Based Platform cycle, where he developed his motherland series - a story of a town which was built upon the bones of Soviet prisoners, a city in which many deported Latvians once lived.